magento/devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-mode.md

 *	<a href="#config-mode-dev">Change to developer mode</a>

 <h2 id="config-mode-over">Overview of setting Magento modes</h2>
 To improve security and ease-of-use, we added commands that switch <a href="{{ site.gdeurl }}config-guide/bootstrap/magento-modes.html">Magento modes</a> from developer to production and vice versa.
-In doing so, we set file permissions and ownership appropriately.
+When doing so, we set file permissions and ownership appropriately.

 Developer mode uses a less restrictive set of permissions than does production mode for the following reasons: